 Take The Free Medellín Walking Tour:

 This was one of the most informative walking tours we’ve ever done and it gave us a very valuable introduction to Colombia, its history and its people.
 If Medellín is your first stop, then you should consider doing this tour on your first day in the country to really get a feel for the place.
-We can’t recommend this tour enough.
+We can’t recommend this tour enough when travelling Colombia.

 Stay at La Serrana Hostel: